-The Oldest Restaurant in the World according to the Guinness Book of Records
+The Oldest Restaurant in the World, according to the Guinness Book of Records

-When I heard about the oldest Restaurant in the world and that it is in Madrid I knew I had to go there by the next time I would visit the capital of Spain.
-You now might think what does a post on a restaurant do on a health site but as I have been writing quite a bit about food and the effects it has on our body I had to investigate on this.
-I was not disappointed as the food is good and made with honest ingredients, like in old times.
+When I heard about the oldest Restaurant in the world and that it is in Madrid I knew I had to go there the next time I would visit the capital of Spain.
+You now might think what does a post on a restaurant do on a health site, but as I have been writing quite a bit about food and the effects it has on our body, I had to investigate this.

 The history of Restaurant Botin

 300 years ago it started off being a small inn where the muleteers and traders came to eat and rest.
-Its situation was close to the Plaza Mayor–Main Square in which the surrounding streets had a multitude of handicraft workshops and most of the other shops of old Madrid were assembled.
+Its situation was close to the Plaza Mayor–Main Square, in which the surrounding streets had a multitude of handicraft workshops, and most of the other shops of old Madrid were assembled.

 At the end of the 16th century, in the street called “Cuchilleros” meaning Cutler, it got its name from the many workshops being there, was a small one-floor house with a cellar.
 This house, at the back of it, overlooked the walls of Madrid.
-It did not take long for this small house to be displaced by a new building, the one which still exists until today.
+It did not take long for this small house to be displaced by a new building, the one which still exists today.

-In 1725 the ground floor was restored and the arches were closed.
+In 1725, the ground floor was restored, and the arches were closed.
 In the past the oven was the main part of a house, it was used for roasting meats.
 The wood of the evergreen oak being used for this process giving the meat a special taste.

-Around 1860 the quest rooms converted into flats and the ground floor redecorated served as a confectioner’s shop.
+Around 1860, the quest rooms converted into flats and the ground floor redecorated served as a confectioner’s shop.
 Still, the already famous roasted meat dishes continued being served.

 Madrid, Capital of Spain